luckman212/pixel-perfect-image/README.md

 # Pixel Perfect Image for Obsidian

-A plugin for [Obsidian](https://obsidian.md) that helps you resize images to their exact pixel dimensions.
-Right-click any image in your notes to view its actual dimensions and quickly resize it to common percentages.
+A plugin for [Obsidian](https://obsidian.md) that enhances your image management experience.
+Right-click any image in your notes to access a powerful context menu that lets you view image details, resize with pixel-perfect accuracy, and perform various file operations.
+Whether you're writing documentation, creating study notes, or managing a digital garden, this plugin helps you maintain precise control over your images while streamlining your workflow with quick access to external editors and file operations.

 ## Features